Schrausser/Velho-s-Cosmographia-tables/README.md

 # Velho's Cosmographia tables
-*Cosmographia* (Velho, 1568), presented with elaborated and recalculated tables as well as corresponding images of the solar system.

-Translation of the text in the illustration (Velho, 1568, fol.
-10) depicting Velho's geocentric model (c.f.
+*Cosmographia's* illustration (Velho, 1568, fol.
+10) depicting his geocentric model (c.f.
 Domosh et al., 2020, p.
-28).
+28) with tables elaborated and recalculated as well as presented with corresponding images of the solar system.

+Translation of the headline text
 ~~~
 portugues	FIGURA DOS CORPOS CELESTES
 english		Picture of the celestial bodies.